smart-on-fhir/cumulus-aggregator/docs/integration.md

   The setup guide in the [Cumulus ETL documentation](https://docs.smarthealthit.org/cumulus/etl/) includes instructions to deploy with a synthetic dataset.
 - When it's complete, you should be able to view data in athena to verify.
-- In the cumulus library repo, build the Athena tables and export results, with\
+- In the cumulus library repo, build the Athena tables and export results, with `cumulus-library build` and `cumulus-library export` commands, with (make sure you set the setup guide in the
-  `./library/make.py --build --export` (make sure you set the setup guide in the [Cumulus Library documentation](https://docs.smarthealthit.org/cumulus/etl/library/) and set the appropriate environment variables/AWS credentials)
+  [Cumulus Library documentation](https://docs.smarthealthit.org/cumulus/etl/library/)
+  the appropriate environment variables/AWS credentials)
 - When the export completes, you should have folders in `./library/data_export` corresponding to the currently configured exportable studies (at the time of this writing, `core` and `covid`).
-- Run the bulk uploader with `./data_export/bulk_upload.py`
+- Run the bulk uploader with `cumulus-library upload`.

 If this works, then you've proved out the whole data export flow and should be able to run a production export flow, just changing the `CUMUMULUS_AGGREGATOR_*` environment variables to point to the production instance.